The country of Japan, but portrayed as a world that works like what exported Japanese media have taught us.

 - Japan in Tokyo Mater, and as an extension, the Japan segment of Cars 2.

 - RoboGeisha: There is not a Japanese stereotype in existence that this movie does not portray.
 Yakuzas, Geishas, Ninjas, Samurai, Sailor Fuku, Kaiju, Tokusatsu... you name it.

-- In Lexx's last season, a giant plant person invaded Japaneseland.
+- In Lexx's last season, a giant plant person invades Japaneseland.

-- Animeland and the fan culture surrounding it were the object of satire in the SNL skit "J-pop America Fun Time Now!"
+- Animeland and the fan culture surrounding it were the object of satire in the Saturday Night Live skit "J-pop America Fun Time Now!"

 - Osu!
 Tatakae!
 Ouendan and its sequel, especially since it was designed with a manga feel.
-There are two levels featuring schoolgirls, two with Kaiju fighting against a Salaryman or a Humongous Mecha depending on the game, and other Hot Blooded shenanigans.
-However, there are no tentacle creatures, (like that would really change anything), and a ninja only appears in the American localization.
+There are two levels featuring schoolgirls, two with Kaiju fighting against a Salaryman or a Humongous Mecha depending on the game, and other Hot-Blooded shenanigans.
+However, there are no tentacle creatures, and a ninja only appears in the American localization.

 - Cow and Chicken: In this Got Milk ad, Cow had to face a Godzilla parody as Supercow while the characters were visiting Japan.

 - The season two finale of Dexter's Laboratory starts off here with Dexter accidentally awakening a Kaiju, while trying to one-up two mecha pilots his age (who both look like Go Nagai characters).
 The rest of the episode has him and his entire family fighting said Kaiju back home, with the help of a Combining Mecha, under the guidance of a Kid Samurai.